dustyroom-studio/quibli-doc/_docs/stylized-detail-post-effect.md

 **Range Start**  A depth value where the effect starts to kick in.

 **Range End** A depth value where the effect ends its impact.
-The effect works between the _Ranfe Start_ and _Range End_ effect.
+The effect works between the _Range Start_ and _Range End_ effect.
 If you enable only one of these parameters and leave the other in ‘off’ state, the disabled parameter would mean ‘infinity’.